 - Reduced pay or self-employment income; or

-- Having a job offer rescinded or start date for a job delayed.
+- Having a job offer rescinded or the start date for a job delayed.

 On Friday afternoon, March 27, Congress passed, and the President signed, the Coronavirus Aid, Relief, and Economic Security (CARES) Act.
 The Act provides sweeping legislation intended to provide much-needed relief due to the coronavirus public health emergency.
 At nearly 1,000 pages in total, the legislation is quite comprehensive.
 With respect to company-sponsored retirement plans, optional relief available for 401(k) plans is described in the summary below.

-- Maximum amount which can be withdrawn is $100,000.00 for the calendar year 2020.
+- The maximum amount which can be withdrawn is $100,000.00 for the calendar year 2020.
 The Plan Sponsor may allow for a lesser amount.

 - The 10% early withdrawal penalty is waived.

 - The mandatory 20% federal tax withholding from the distribution can be waived.
 The distribution will be taxable to the participant but can be, at the participant’s discretion, optionally spread over 3 tax years.

 - The distribution can also be repaid to the same retirement plan, another retirement plan, or an IRA over a course of 3 years, if the participant elects to do so.
 Any repayment would be considered a rollover.

 The CARES Act allows the plan to increase the maximum amount a participant can borrow against his or her 401(k) account, and the time needed to repay the loan.
 If adopted: